How to Maintain a Healthy Weight Without Obsessing Over Calories

 The Takeaway

-Maintaining a healthy weight is not about obsessively counting calories.
-It’s about nourishing your body, respecting hunger cues, supporting hormonal balance, and building sustainable daily habits.
-When your lifestyle works with your biology — not against it — healthy weight maintenance becomes easier and far less stressful.
+Maintaining a healthy weight isn’t about obsessively counting calories.
+It’s about nourishing your body, listening to hunger cues, supporting hormonal balance, and building sustainable daily habits.
+When your lifestyle works with your biology, rather than against it, maintaining a healthy weight becomes easier, more natural, and far less stressful.

 FAQ